 A Note From The Director:

-Notice to Suppliers: Fraudulent Purchase Order Email Activity
+Notice to Suppliers and Potential Suppliers of Fraudulent Email Activity Involving Orders

-We want to alert you to an active email scam involving purchase orders and request for product quotations that purport to originate from Northeastern University, but are, in fact, fraudulent.
-While the university cannot prevent this illegal activity, we have alerted law enforcement.
+This notice is to alert you to an active email scam involving purchase orders and request for product quotations that purport to originate from Northeastern University, but are, in fact, fraudulent.
+While the university cannot prevent this illegal activity, it has informed law enforcement.

-We can share some common traits or themes of these fraudulent emails that may help reduce risk to your company in becoming a financial victim of this scam:
+Please be cautious and alert to potentially false emails and order documentation, and carefully review unsolicited POs purporting to be from the university, especially if NU is not already a customer of yours.
+Here are some common traits or themes of these fraudulent emails that may help reduce risk to your company of becoming a victim of this financial scam:

 -The email message is poorly written, with misspellings and awkward sentence structure.